 Think of it like any other professional service.
 You want someone who is responsive, knowledgeable, and has a proven track record.
 Making the right choice here protects your capital and ensures your exchange goes smoothly, which is why it’s worth taking the time to vet your options carefully.
 A great QI can make a complex process feel straightforward, while the wrong one can introduce unnecessary risk and stress.

-Key Questions to Ask Any Potential QI
+Questions to Ask Before You Hire a QI

 Before you sign any agreement, it’s essential to interview potential QIs.
 Their answers will reveal a lot about their service quality and how they operate.
 Start with these questions to get a clear picture of who you’ll be working with: